Our Team

 Chair

-Aimée Felone is Managing Director of Knights Of, winner of Children’s Publisher of the Year at the British Book Awards 2022.
-She founded and runs the multi award-winning inclusive publisher, and is focused on bringing underrepresented voices to the forefront of commercial children’s publishing.
-With a team led by women of colour, and an unwavering focus on their intended readership for each book, Knights Of works to engage with gatekeepers across the industry, including booksellers, teachers and librarians, and supports non-traditional community spaces with events, outreach, marketing and partnerships.
+Aimée Felone is the former Managing Director of Knights Of, winner of Children’s Publisher of the Year at the British Book Awards 2022.
+She founded the multi award-winning inclusive publisher which was focused on bringing underrepresented voices to the forefront of commercial children’s publishing, an unwavering focus on their intended readership for each book and engaging with gatekeepers across the industry.
+She is also Co-Founder and Co-Director of Round Table Books, Brixton’s only intersectional bookshop and a space open to all.

 Gita Ralleigh